-Cernoch began the 2011/12 season with his debut in the title role of La Damnation de Faust in Stuttgart.
-He then made his Spanish operatic debut at the Teatro Real in Madrid as Vaudemont in Tchaikovsky’s Iolanta, directed by Peter Sellers and conducted by Teodor Courentzis.
-In March of 2012, Cernoch debuted at La Monnaie in Brussels as the Prince in Rusalka, and later that spring he returned to the Bayerische Staatsoper as Pinkerton in Madama Butterfly.
-In the fall of 2012, Cernoch made his French operatic debut as Gabriele Adorno in Simon Boccanegra at Opéra de Nice.
-During the course of the 2012/13 season, he also returned to Munich in Jenufa and made his Italian Stage debut as the Prince at the Teatro San Carlo di Napoli.
-In the fall of 2013, Cernoch sang Likov in Staatsoper Berlin’s new production of The Tsar’s Bride, directed by Dmitry Cherniakov and conducted by Daniel Barenboim.
+Cernoch began the 2011/12 season with his debut as the title role in La Damnation de Faust in Stuttgart.
+He then made his Spanish operatic debut at the Teatro Real in Madrid as Vaudemont in Tchaikovsky’s Iolanta, directed by Peter Sellers and conducted by Teodor Currentzis.
+In March of 2012, Cernoch debuted at the Théâtre Royal de la Monnaie in Brussels as the Prince in Rusalka, and later that spring he returned to the Bavarian State Opera as Pinkerton in Madama Butterfly.
+In the fall of 2012, Cernoch made his French operatic debut as Gabriele Adorno in Simon Boccanegra with Opéra de Nice.
+During the course of the 2012/13 season, he also returned to Munich in Jenufa and made his Italian Stage debut as the Prince at the Teatro di San Carlo.
+In the fall of 2013, Cernoch sang Likov in the Berlin State Opera’s new production of The Tsar’s Bride, directed by Dmitry Cherniakov and conducted by Daniel Barenboim.
 He subsequently made his debut at the Teatro alla Scala in Milan in the same work.
-In the 2013/14 season, Cernoch returned to the Staatsoper Berlin as Boris in the new production of Katya Kabanova, under Sir Simon Rattle, and to the Opernhaus Zürich as Steva in Jenufa.
-He also sang Gabriele Adorno in Simon Boccanegra at Opéra de Lyon.
+In the 2013/14 season, Cernoch returned to the Berlin State Opera as Boris in the new production of Katya Kabanova, under Sir Simon Rattle, and to the Zürich Opera as Steva in Jenufa.
+He also sang Gabriele Adorno in Simon Boccanegra with Opéra de Lyon.

 In the summer of 2015, Cernoch returned to the Glyndebourne Festival for his debut as Don José in Carmen.
-During the course of the 2014/15 season, he also appeared as the Prince in Rusalka at the Opera Bastille in Paris, Albert Gregor in The Makropoulos Case at the Bayerische Staatsoper, Laca in Jenufa at Oper Stuttgart, and Pinkerton in Madama Butterfly for his debut at Oper Köln.
+During the course of the 2014/15 season, he also appeared as the Prince in Rusalka at the Opera Bastille in Paris, Albert Gregor in The Makropoulos Case at the Bavarian State Opera, Laca in Jenufa at the Stuttgart Opera, and Pinkerton in Madama Butterfly for his debut at the Cologne Opera.
 Cernoch also made his North American debut in concerts of The Bells with the Boston Symphony Orchestra, conducted by Andris Nelsons, under whose direction he also made his London Proms debut in Beethoven’s Symphony No. 9 with the City of Birmingham Symphony Orchestra.
 He began the 2015/16 season with his debut in the title role of Verdi’s Don Carlos at the Hamburg State Opera, in its original French version.
 Cernoch then returned to the Stuttgart Opera as Laca in Jenufa and to the Bavarian State Opera as Albert Gregor in The Makropoulos Case.
 Cernoch also sang Vaudemont in a concert version of Iolanta in St. Petersburg and made his debut with the Tonhalle Orchestra in Zürich in Janacek’s Glagolithic Mass.
 In the summer of 2016, he debuted at the Bregenz Festival in the first major international staging of Franco Faccio’s Amleto.